GoogleCloudPlatform/terraform-sample-tools/tools/magic-modules-tftools/README.md

    which tftools
    ```

 1. After installation `tftools` might not be available in the command line.
 This might be caused by a `PATH` issue.

-To fix:
+   To fix this issue, perform these steps:

    a.
 Run the following command and copy the output to your clipboard.

       ```bash